Cross Cultural Management Guide – Switzerland

 Switzerland is a controlled-time culture, and adherence to schedules is important and expected.

-- Effective cross-culture management skill will depend on the individual’s ability to meet deadlines.
+- Effective management will depend on the individual’s ability to meet deadlines.

 Decision Making